frankhanner/JPing/README.md

 ```java
 Ping.isReachable(host);
 ```
+If the machine is reachable, it will return true; else it will return false.

 ### How it works
 This tool executes the ping command piped with find.
 It basically parses out the